 It’s definitely one to try if you want fast Monopoly-style gameplay on your PC.

-5. Older Versions
+6. Older Versions of Monopoly

-One final option would be to seek out older versions of Monopoly, either for PC or using emulators of older games consoles.
+Another option would be to seek out older versions of Monopoly, either for PC or using emulators of older games consoles.

 However, this is where legality might become an issue.
 Downloading old games that should be paid for, without paying for them could be copyright infringement and you might be downloading an illegal file.